AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 Moves have the following properties:
 - Type: What it's effective and ineffective against
 - Category: Physical, Special, or Status.
 Determines some effects and stats to use
-- PP: Number of times  amove can be used before returning to a pokemon center
+- PP: Number of times  amove can be used before returning to a Swadgimon center
 - Power: Determines the damage output of the move
 - Accuracy: How likely an attack s to hit.